webhintio/hint/packages/hint/docs/user-guide/further-configuration/browser-context.md

 By specifying this property, you are giving more context to the hints allowing them to adapt their behavior.
-An example of a hint taking advantage of this property is [`highest-available-document-mode`](../hints/highest-available-document-mode.md).
-This hint will advice you to use `edge` mode if you need to support versions of IE prior IE10, or tell you to remove that tag or header it you only need IE11+ because document modes were removed at that version.
+An example of a hint taking advantage of this property is [`highest-available-document-mode`][doc modes].
+This hint will advice to use `edge` mode if Internet Explorer 8, 9, or 10 need to be supported, but tell you to remove that tag or header otherwise, as document modes are not needed for other browsers.

 If no value is defined, [`browserslist`’s defaults][browserslist defaults] will be used:

 ```js
 browserslist.defaults = [